inezd24/PopulationGenetics/README.md

 ```

 ### Estimate effective population sizes with IBDne.
-Script: in IBD_analyses directory, find scripts: extract_raute_IBD.sh and IBD_ne.sh
+Script: in IBD_analyses directory, find scripts: extract_raute_IBD.sh and IBD_ne.sh.

-1. Download IBDne program in the previously made directory
+1. Download IBDne program in the previously made directory.
 ```
 cd ~/IBD_analyses
 wget https://faculty.washington.edu/browning/ibdne/ibdne.23Apr20.ae9.jar
 ```

-2. Unzip the hap-ibd output
+2. Unzip the hap-ibd output.
 ```
 gunzip ~/IBD_analyses/hap_ibd/single_run/*.ibd.gz
 gunzip ~/IBD_analyses/hap_ibd/concat_raute.ibd.gz
 ```

-3. Since the hap-ibd software ran for all our samples, 1342 in total at this time (31 oct 2023), we need to extract only the Raute samples
+3. Since the hap-ibd software ran for all our samples, 1342 in total at this time (31 oct 2023), we need to extract only the Raute samples.

 3a.
-Select all individuals from the full census list (of our study population only) and select only the names of the individuals to be put in a new file (Raute_individuals.txt)
+Select all individuals from the full census list (of our study population only) and select only the names of the individuals to be put in a new file (Raute_individuals.txt).
 ```
 grep "Raute" ~/plink/modified_samples/all_individuals.txt > 'IBD_Raute.txt'
 awk '{print $2}' IBD_Raute.txt > Raute_individuals.txt